Cluttercore Is Where Sentimentality and Organized Chaos Meet

 Annie Schlechter

 To prevent a busy space from becoming visually overwhelming, it’s important to create areas for the eyes to rest as you decorate, Dunford says.
-This can be achieved through creating layers and negative space
+This can be achieved by creating layers and negative space.

-“A simple formula might be to lean a taller piece of art, layer a medium one in front, and then place a smaller element in front, such as a plant or a cool found object from an antique shop,” she says.
+“A simple formula might be to lean a taller piece of art, layer a medium one next, and then place a smaller element in front, such as a plant or a cool found object from an antique shop,” she says.

-Let’s face it: Achieving a cluttercore aesthetic can be time consuming and expensive if you are starting from scratch, even if you are shopping second-hand.
-Don’t be afraid to start small before you jump head-first into cluttercore.
+Let’s face it—achieving a cluttercore aesthetic can be time-consuming and expensive when you start from scratch, even if you shop secondhand.
+Don’t be afraid to start small before you jump headfirst into cluttercore.
 For example, create a few isolated spaces in your home that embrace cluttercore—like a large bookcase or gallery wall—to try it out and see if you like it.

 Was this page helpful?